php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

 This PSR describes a specification for [autoloading][] classes from file paths.
 It is fully interoperable, and can be used in addition to any other autoloading specification, including [PSR-0][].
+This PSR also describes where to place files that will be autoloaded according the specification.

 ## 2. Specification

-* The term "class" refers to classes, interfaces, traits, and other similar structures.
+1. The term "class" refers to classes, interfaces, traits, and other similar structures.

-* A fully qualified class name has the following form:
+2. A fully qualified class name has the following form:

-        \<NamespaceName>(\<SubNamespaceName>)*\<ClassName>
+        \<NamespaceName>(\<SubNamespaceNames>)*\<ClassName>

-    * The fully qualified class name MUST have a top-level namespace name.
+    1. The fully qualified class name MUST have a top-level namespace name, also known as a "vendor namespace".

-    * The fully qualified class name MAY have one or more sub-namespace names.
+    2. The fully qualified class name MAY have one or more sub-namespace names.

-    * The fully qualified class name MUST have a terminating class name.
+    3. The fully qualified class name MUST have a terminating class name.

+    4. Alphabetic characters in in the fully qualified class name MAY be any combination of lower case and upper case.

+    5. Fully qualified class names MUST NOT differ only in case.

+    6. Underscores have no special meaning in any portion of the fully qualified class name.

-* When loading a file that corresponds to a fully qualified class name ...
+3. When loading a file that corresponds to a fully qualified class name ...

-    * a contiguous series of one or more leading namespace names, not including the leading namespace separator, in the fully qualified class name (a "qualified name") corresponds to a base directory;
+    1. A contiguous series of one or more leading namespace names, not including the leading namespace separator, in the fully qualified class name (a "qualified name") corresponds to a "base directory".

-    * the contiguous sub-namespace names after the "qualified name" correspond to a subdirectory within the base directory, in which the namespace separators represent directory separators; and,
+    2. The contiguous sub-namespace names after the "qualified name" correspond to a subdirectory within the "base directory", in which the namespace separators represent directory separators.

-    * the terminating class name corresponds to a file name ending in `.php`.
+    3. The terminating class name corresponds to a file name ending in `.php`.

-* Alphabetic characters in in the fully qualified class name MAY be of any combination of lower case and upper case.
-Underscores have no special meaning in any portion of the fully qualified class name.
+    4. Namespace names MUST match the case of directory names, and class names MUST match the case of file names.

-* Autoloader implementations MUST NOT throw exceptions, MUST NOT raise errors of any level, and MAY return a value.
+4. Autoloader implementations MUST NOT throw exceptions, MUST NOT raise errors of any level, and MAY return a value.

 ## 3. Examples